- About CCMS

 - Prospective Students

 The doctoral program in Church Music at Baylor will recruit students who have potential for success in advanced Church Music study.
+The deadline for completed applications for the Fall of 2014 is February 15, 2014.
 The following requirements will help to assure that students are successful:

 Applicants should have earned a master's degree in music from an accredited college or university.